jfparis/homeassistant_nationalrail/README.md

 National Rail limits API call to five million requests per four week railway period.
 An update every minute for a 4 week period would require 40,320 request.
 You could therefore have 124 those sensors.

-We are currently refreshing once every 10 minutes
+We are currently refreshing once every 15 minutes in normal conditions but starts updating every minutes if we are within 5 minutes of the planned departure time or if the train is delayed

 # Support / Questions